einarwh/experiments-in-powerblog/content/blog-posts/enumerating-enumerables.md

 }
 ```

-In this case, I’m augmenting each item with a **Guid**.
-Here’s the output:
+In this case, I'm augmenting each item with a **Guid**.
+Here's the output:

 ![Augmenting with a Guid.](/images/csharp-augment-prompt.png)

 This is convenient for one-off scenarios.
-If you’re going to augment types the same way multiple times, though, you might go through the trouble of defining some extension methods:
+If you're going to augment types the same way multiple times, though, you might go through the trouble of defining some extension methods:

 ```csharp
 public static IEnumerable<Tuple<T, int>> Enumerate<T>(this IEnumerable<T> e)